-Pursuant to 45 CFR 1351.21 of the RHY rule, no records containing the identity of individual youth, including, but not limited to, lists of names, addresses, photographs, or records of evaluation of individuals served by a RHY project, may be disclosed or transferred to any individual or to any public or private agency except research, evaluation, and statistical reports funded by grants provided under section 343 of the RHY Act are allowed to be based on individual data, but only if such data are de-identified in ways that preclude disclosing information on identifiable individuals.
+Pursuant to 45 CFR 1351.21 of the RHY Rule, no records containing the identity of individual youth, including, but not limited to, lists of names, addresses, photographs, or records of evaluation of individuals served by a RHY project, may be disclosed or transferred to any individual or public or private agency, with the exception of, research, evaluation, and statistical reports funded by grants provided under section 343 of the RHY Act.
+Section 343 of the RHY Act allows records to be disclosed or transferred based on individual data, but only if such data are de-identified in ways that preclude disclosing information on identifiable individuals.
 Additionally, youth served by a RHY Program shall have the right to review their records, to correct a record or file a statement of disagreement, and to be apprised of the individuals who have reviewed their records.
 Finally, HHS policies regarding confidential information and experimentation and treatment shall not apply if HHS finds that state law is more protective of the rights of runaway or otherwise homeless youth.